department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 guaranty: Should be used only as a noun.
 Example: Because of our partial guaranty, lenders may offer better loan terms for Veterans.

 Guardsman/Guardsmen: Use the gender neutral "Guard member" on VA.gov.
-Capitalize "Guard." ***[Danielle note: Updated to reflect gender neutral terminology] -- [Jen note: @Danielle - pls confirm re capitalizing Guard; I think this is what Misty advised and we found in the DOD style guide...?
-Edited guidance language for clarity.]***
+Capitalize "Guard."

 Gulf War Illness: Capitalize the I in Illness.
 This is also sometimes called "Chronic Multi-symptom illness."
 Note that "Gulf War Syndrome" is the former name, and is no longer used.
 When needed for clariy or SEO, include the former term on first mention.
-Example: Gulf War Illness (known in the past as Gulf War Syndrome). [***@Danielle: is it "chronic multi-symptom illness" or "Chronic Multi-symptom illness"? / jl]
+Example: Gulf War Illness (known in the past as Gulf War Syndrome).

 ### H